What You Need To Know About The 401(a) Retirement Plan

 The 401(a) Retirement Plan is a multiple employer, defined contribution, money purchase pension plan and is also a church plan.
 This means that your benefits are defined by the amount contributed to your accounts in the Retirement Plan during your Y career, plus the interest credited to these accounts.
 On this page, you will learn about your eligibility to participate in the Retirement Plan and how contributions to the Plan work.
 You can also read our Summary Plan Description Booklet for more information.

-Before you can be enrolled in the Retirement Plan, you must meet certain age and service requirements.
-Your eligibility in the Retirement Plan depends on:
+Your Y will enroll you in the Retirement Plan once you meet certain age and service requirements.
+Depending on your YMCA, your eligibility and vesting requirements for the Retirement Plan are:

-1. Y service: You must complete 1,000 hours of service during each of any two 12-month periods, beginning with your date of hire or anniversary date.
-The two years do not have to be consecutive.
+• You must complete 1,000 hours of service in each of any two (2) 12-month periods beginning with your date of hire or anniversary date.
+The two periods do not have to be consecutive.

 Plan Contributions